Air Stord: History

 Teddy Air and Air Stord later commenced a cooperation on the route.
 Air Express considered opening a route from Oslo to Stord and proposed a cooperation with Air Stord.
 This led to a restructuring of the airline in 1994, with Nysæter selling the company.
 The airline was split into A and B shares.
 Aker Stord and Aker Elektro each bought 17.5 percent of the airline, Hardanger Sunnhordlandske Dampskipsselskap bought 10 percent and Inter Nor Stord Hotell and Åsmund Myhre each bought 5 percent.
 Later the group bought newly issued shares worth NOK 650,000.

 The airline continued to lose money in 1994 and 1995.
 At the time Sørstokken had an insufficient runway to handle such aircraft.
-Leif Georg Amundsen from Bømlo, through Amundsen Holding, bought all the shares in Air Stord on 31 December 1995.
+Leif Georg Amundsen from Bømlo Municipality, through Amundsen Holding, bought all the shares in Air Stord on 31 December 1995.
 He announced that with the forthcoming expansion of the runway and terminal that the airline would start using the 33-seat Dornier 328 on the Stord to Oslo route.
 With the take-over the company issued a capital increase of NOK 6.1 million, all bought by Amundsen Holding.
 With the work on the runway completed, Air Stord's first Dornier 328 could land at Sørstokken on 15 May 1996.